 - Consider starting a business that will generate immediate returns so you can put money back into the business

 - Be as lean as possible - this refers to cutting down expenses as much as possible, such as payroll, fancy software tools, unnecessary travel, renting an office, etc

 - Consider outsourcing instead of hiring - in the beginning, you may not need to hire someone permanently to help run your business.
 It tends to be much less expensive to outsource work to a freelancer and hire someone permanently down the road!

 Want to learn more about bootstrapping your business?
 Check out this article

-With a art business, there are several essential skills and characteristics that are important to identify prior to starting your business.
+As a art business, there are several essential skills and characteristics that are important to identify prior to starting your business.